AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git/index.md

 ---
-title: "CRLF vs. LF: Normalizing Line Endings in Git"
+title: 'CRLF vs. LF: Normalizing Line Endings in Git'
 description: Line endings can differ from one OS to another.
 Learn the history behind CRLF and LF line endings and how to enforce line endings in Git.
 keywords: [line endings, git, gitattributes, carriage return, line feed, crlf vs lf]
-categories: [git, operating-systems, tooling]
+categories: [git, tooling]
 commentsId: 79
 isFeatured: true
 lastUpdated: 2022-07-23